Azure/AKS-Construction/referencearchs.md

 1. System pool and user pool seperation is made optional in interests of users seeking a cost optimised configuration.
 2. Ingress.
 Different baselines showcase different Ingress.
 3. Networking.
 Hub/Spoke networks typically already exist, and tightly bundling with Kubernetes doesn't work well here.
 BYO subnets are supported.
+4. AppGw Public Listener.
+AppGw is the WAF ingress point for inbound internet traffic, however private listeners are also valid for fully private clusters.

 ## Enterprise Scale